History

 HI-276 Jewish History I

 This course constitutes a systematic introduction to the Biblical history of the Jewish people down to the 12th century.
-[Applicable to the Global Studies Concentration.]
+Counts for Global/Thematic/Methodological in the History major.

 Every 2-3 years.
 3 Credits